magomimmo/modern-cljs/doc/tutorial-02.md

   resources (i.e. CSS, images, etc.);
 * [`boot-cljs-repl`][7]: a `boot` task providing a REPL for CLJS development;

+    > NOTE 1: we already used `boot-cljs` task in the previous tutorial.

 ## CLJ-based HTTP server